mumuki/mulang/README.md

 ## Primitive Operators

-Primitive operatos represent low-level language operations that are well known and common to most languages, usually in the fashion of operators.
+Primitive operators represent low-level language operations that are well known and common to most languages, usually in the fashion of operators.

 * `Equal`: equal operator
 * `NotEqual`: distinct operator